letFlavinho/Guia-CSS/README.md

 	.bg{
 		background-color: #ccc;
 		background-color: rgba(200, 200, 200, 0.4);
+		background-color: gray;

 	}
-in this case, the rgba it means the 3 shades of red, green and blue and the opacity
+in the first case, there's the hexadecimal code for the color. in this seconde case, the rgba it means the 3 shades of red, green and blue and the opacity. in the last case, we just put the name of the color you want.